MCKinney Vento Homeless Assistance

 (h) Within 10 business days of receipt of the recommendation, the Commissioner shall make the final determination.
 For educational purposes, the decision of the Commissioner in such cases is final.
 The FDOE will provide a written decision regarding the appeal to all parties involved, including the LEA Homeless Liaison.

 To request this process, please complete the Dispute Resolution Form and return to FLVS Full Time as indicated in the form.

-- The Student Residency Questionnaire - The Student Residency Questionnaire (SRQ) is a form that must be completed annually by families in transition to determine qualification for McKinney-Vento Act rights.
+- The Student Housing Questionnaire - The Student Residency Questionnaire (SRQ) is a form that must be completed annually by families in transition to determine qualification for McKinney-Vento Act rights.
 SRQs should be completed and emailed to the McKinney Vento Liaison, [email protected].

 - Caregiver's Authorization Form - This form is required to be completed only if the student is not residing with a legal parent or guardian.
 This is not a legal document; it is only required documentation for our records.
 If the adult enrolling the student has legal documentation of custody, this form is not necessary.
 If a student is an unaccompanied youth they should complete this form for the school to gather more information.

 - NCHE Parent Brochure (Spanish)

 - NCHE Parent Poster (English)

 - NCHE Parent Poster (Spanish)

 - National Association for the Education of Homeless Children and Youth